 Photos included are those taken by the Caughleys between 1968 and 1976, images captured by the Beines beginning in 1998, photos taken by Dwarika Shrestha from 2001 onward and recent photos shot on literature distributions treks taken together by the authors in 2010 and 2011.
 Although it is evident that much has changed in 42 years (and mainly for the positive), it is also certain that much has remained the same for the Chepang of Nepal.
 Ultimately, this is their story: a story of cultural change and of cultural persistence.

 Dr. David Beine is an anthropologist and a linguist.
 He specializes in medical anthropology (HIV prevention) and has served as Director of the Oregon Summer Institute of Linguistics (2003-2007) and Summer Program Director at the Canada Institute of Linguistics in Langley, BC, Canada (2008).
-He currently is professor of World Missions at Moody Bible Institute-Spokane and serves as Senior International Anthropology Consultant for SIL, International.
+He currently is professor of Intercultural Studies at Moody Bible Institute-Spokane and serves as Senior International Anthropology Consultant for SIL, International.
 The Beines have been involved in literacy among the Chepang since 1998 and currently spend half of each year in Nepal.